SIRS Information for Instructors

 Running Your Midcourse Survey in Blue

-OTEAR provides the ability for department administrators to turn on Midcourse Surveys through the Blue survey system, which is used for the end-of-semester SIRS.
+OTEAR provides the ability for department administrators to turn on Midcourse Surveys through the same survey system (Explorance “Blue”) that is used for the end-of-semester SIRS.
 Administrators can choose to send the survey results only to the instructor or to both the instructor and the department.

 - Typically run in the 7th week of the course